promo-zero-headerHong Kong incorporation

 Common use cases for a good standing certificate

-One of the most common use cases is opening international bank accounts.
-Many global banks require companies, particularly those incorporated more than a year ago, to provide a valid statement of good standing before they will proceed with account approval.
+• Opening international bank accounts — many global banks require companies, particularly those incorporated more than a year ago, to provide a valid certificate before approving an account.

-When registering subsidiaries or branches in other countries, foreign authorities almost always request a statement of good standing from the parent Cayman company.
+• Registering subsidiaries or branches abroad — foreign authorities almost always request a certificate from the parent Cayman company.

-During mergers, acquisitions, or corporate restructuring, buyers and legal advisors require this certificate to confirm that the company is legally valid and without restrictions.
+• Mergers, acquisitions, and restructuring — buyers and legal advisers require it to confirm the company is legally valid and without restrictions.

 Consequences of not having a certificate of good standing